 The Company's Board is responsible for all key decisions across the organisation but delegates some of its decision making responsibilities to the Executive Committee, Risk Committee, Audit Committee, Technology Committee and Remuneration Committee.
+The Board is also advised by the Actuarial Committee.
 The outputs from the risk management system are reviewed by the Executive and Risk Committees with a summary of key items taken to the Board.
 This is taken to the decision making committees by the Risk function following their review.
 This process facilitates the integration of the risk management system in the decision making process.